cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 * Please click "Change Account..." to swap accounts instead of "Sign Out..." or you will need to get the Steam Guard code to login again and may face REQUEST ERROR when getting a new code.
   <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/f05dabbb-cb1b-4d98-abe4-a91d330177c7" style="border: 2px solid red" />

-## 0. Update your Steam Client to Steam Families Beta on your Own Account (Please ask us for family pin if you don't have a own account)
+## 0. Update your Steam Client to Steam Families Beta:

 0.1.
 Click "**Steam**" at Top-left corner, and go to setting.
 (Please do it on your own account, or ask us for the family pin and do on our account if you don't have it.)